2013 GMC Sierra 1500 Hybrid Interior

-Reviewers don’t offer a lot of in-depth commentary on the 2013 GMC Sierra Hybrid’s interior, but they say that it is spacious, well-equipped and has decent interior materials.
-One notes that many of the materials are in fact hard plastic, but says this is in keeping with the full-size pickup class as a whole.
+Reviewers say that the 2013 GMC Sierra Hybrid’s interior is spacious, well-equipped and has decent interior materials.
+One notes that many of the materials are hard plastic, but says this is in keeping with the full-size pickup class as a whole.

 - "The interior is sized like American sedans of yore - it's Texas and Alaska in a world crammed full of Rhode Island and Delaware cars." -- HybridCars.com